 This means that you’ll have to learn to cook a bit GASP.
 This may be super scary if you’ve never cooked (trust me, I’ve been there) but the truth of the matter is, we’re overweight because our food choices suck.
-Not matter how healthy it seems, a fast food wrap is never going to be the same as a home-cooked meal.
+No matter how healthy it seems, a fast food wrap is never going to be the same as a home-cooked meal.

 Learn.
 To.
 Cook.
 Just a little bit.

-Dieting Versus Quality
+Dieting Versus Quality Food For Weight Loss

 Another point to touch on is that you don’t need to completely “diet”.
 Overly restricting everything you love will leave you crabby AF and then binging on your “cheat day” *eye roll*.